ghc-proposals/ghc-proposals/proposals/0000-local-modules.rst

   Now, importers will get all of ``MkT1``, ``MkT2``, and ``MkT3`` with ``import M ( module T(..) )``.
   Indeed, because the ``module T(..)`` form is customizable, it would be preferred over the ``T(..)`` import item.
 We could imagine changing the meaning of ``T(..)`` to mean ``module T(..)`` or deprecating that form, but this proposal does not do so.
+This change is not backward-compatible, and controlling it by the presence of the ``-XLocalModules`` extension seems too subtle.

 Costs and Drawbacks
 -------------------